An Award

 Rear-end collisions

-Most traffic accidents are rear-end collisions.
+Most motor vehicle accidents are rear-end collisions.
 A National Highway Traffic Safety Administration (NHTSA) study reported rear-end collisions caused 29 percent of crashes resulting in major injury.

 While rear-end collisions are most common, they’re usually less damaging because they happen at lower speeds.
 Insurance adjusters tend to blame the rear driver for not leaving enough stopping distance, but not always.